 According to Lexile.com, your "your Lexile measure allows you to find books that reflect your reading ability and interests, and are challenging enough to help strengthen your reading skills."

-Novelist is an electronic readers' advisory resource that assists fiction readers in finding new authors and titles.
-In includes 90,000 full text reviews, over 36,000 subject headings and a complete spectrum of searching options, including searching by title, by author or simply by describing pertinent plot details.
+What's included?
+Includes full text book reviews, subject headings and a complete array of searching options, including searching by title, by author or by describing specific plot details.

 Use this trademarked software program to evaluate the readability of books, articles and other materials.
 The Lexile Analyzer measures the complexity of the text by breaking down the entire piece and studying its characteristics, such as sentence length and word frequency, which represent the syntactic and semantic challenges that the text presents to a reader.